PEPEcoin/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

 - <1.3: compiler could miss such such assertions when type inference was involved, allowing potential `null` propagation during compilation against binaries (see ticket for details).
-- \>=1.3: compiler generates assertions missed assertions.
+- \>=1.3: compiler generates missed assertions.
 This can case code which was (erroneously) passing `null`s here fail faster.
  `-XXLanguage:-StrictJavaNullabilityAssertions` can be used to temporarily return pre-1.3 behavior.
 Support for this flag will be removed in the next major release.

 ### Unsound smartcasts on enum members